 I’m a postdoctoral researcher in the RAINBOW team of Inria Rennes.
 I conduct research on crowd simulation, under supervision of Julien Pettré.

 From 2012 to 2016, I was a PhD student at Utrecht University, The Netherlands (Department of Information and Computing Sciences).
 I defended my PhD thesis, titled “Navigation for Characters and Crowds in Complex Virtual Environments”, on 30 March 2017.
 My research focused on path planning and crowd simulation in 2D/3D geometry.
 I have published and presented my work at international conferences such as IROS and Motion in Games.
 Also, I was the main author of Utrecht University’s crowd-simulation software, which is now being used commercially.

 After my PhD, I continued in Utrecht as a scientific programmer and a lecturer.
 I have taught BSc and MSc courses on game programming, geometric algorithms, and crowd simulation.
-Also, I am the main author of the second edition of the book “Learning C# by Programming Games”, which is scheduled for release before the next academic year.
+Also, I am the main author of the second edition of the book “Learning C# by Programming Games”, which will be released soon.

 For a list of my publications, please visit my Google Scholar page.